 DEQ intends to use funds in a timely and expeditious manner.
-EPA's Memorandum #SRF 99-05 requires new funds to be committed within one year of availability.
-Appendix 6 calculates the amount of funds available in state fiscal year 2021 compared to the amount of binding commitments executed as of June 30, 2020 to demonstrate DEQ's compliance with the timely and expeditious use of funds requirement.
+Appendix 6 calculates the amount of funds available in state fiscal year 2022 compared to the amount of binding commitments executed as of June 30, 2021 to demonstrate DEQ's compliance with the timely and expeditious use of funds requirement.